List of counties in West Virginia

-The U.S. state of West Virginia has 54 counties.
+The U.S. state of West Virginia has 55 counties.
 Fifty of them existed at the time of the Wheeling Convention in 1861, during the American Civil War, when those counties seceded from the Commonwealth of Virginia to form the new state of West Virginia.
 West Virginia was admitted as a separate state of the United States on June 20, 1863.
 Five additional counties (Grant, Mineral, Lincoln, Summers, and Mingo) were formed from the original counties in the decades following admission.

-After the Civil War, Berkeley County refused to recognize it's inclusion in the state, and the Virginia General Assembly passed legislation attempting to reclaim them.
+After the Civil War, Berkeley County and Jefferson County, the two easternmost counties of West Virginia, refused to recognize their inclusion in the state, and the Virginia General Assembly passed legislation attempting to reclaim them.
 In March 1866, the United States Congress passed a joint mandate assenting to their inclusion in the new state, and the Supreme Court of the United States confirmed this outcome in the case of Virginia v.
 West Virginia (1871).

 The West Virginia Constitution was ratified in 1872, replacing the state constitution created in 1863 when West Virginia became a state.
 Article 9, Section 8, of the West Virginia Constitution permits the creation of additional counties if a majority of citizens in the proposed new county vote for its creation and the new county has a minimum area of 400 sqmi and a population of at least 6,000.
 Creation of a new county is prohibited if it would bring another county below these thresholds.
 Three counties (Greenbrier, Kanawha, and Randolph) have sufficient population (based on the 2020 United States Census) and land area to allow a new county to be split off.
 The remaining counties cannot be split, as either their land area would decrease to under 400 square miles, or their population would decrease to below 6,000.